Hrishikesh-H/ME308_ANOVA_Assigment/README.md

 # ME308_ANOVA_Assigment
 This repo contains the code for data generation and manual ANOVA process.
+Note the codes are self thought and not copied from anywhere.